dbmdz/digitalcollections-blueprints/rest-webservice/rest-server-springboot/doc/README-09-JSONDoc.md

 ## Installation

-Out REST-template is a Spring Boot application.
+Our REST-template is a Spring Boot application.
 Installing JSONDoc is therefore as follows (see <http://jsondoc.org/how-to-spring-boot.html>):

 File 'pom.xml':